SammyAbukmeil/next-demo/demo-steps.md

 - Add `app/ui/skeletons.js`

 - in `loading.js`
   - Add `import DashboardSkeleton from "@/app/ui/skeletons";`
   - Add `return <DashboardSkeleton />;`

-- Temporarily update `app/dashboard/invoices/page.js` to show that the loading is applied to this page (as well as the customers page)
+- Temporarily update `app/dashboard/invoices/page.js` to show that the loading is applied to this page (as well as the customers page):

 ```js
 import { fetchRevenue } from "@/app/lib/data";